What is a Pyramid of Biomass, and Why is It Important?

 Biomass pyramids can be upright or inverted, depending on the ecosystem.
 For example, it’s common for marine ecosystems to have an inverted pyramid structure because the mass of phytoplankton typically has lower biomass compared to large fish and other heterotrophs.

-Once a pyramid of biomass is created, the energy between trophic levels can be compared.
+You can compare the energy between trophic levels once a pyramid of biomass is created.
 It can also be understood what mass is required to support each trophic level.

 Importance of Biomass Pyramids